koehler1000/DHpoly/documentation/test-plan/test-plan.md

 ## 11. Iteration Milestones

+n/a

 ## 12. Risks, Dependencies, Assumptions and Constraints

+One risk is, to destroy already written tests while refactoring code.
+Also when chaning data types of certain objects within the code, it might also be that a test does not end successfully anymore.
+Furthermore it is very hard to write tests, if there are a lot of dependencies between objects and methods (which is the case fairly often).

 ## 13. Management Process and Procedures

 ### 13.1 Measuring and Assessing the Extent of Testing